Updated 28/05/2026

 Vitamin B12 absorption represents one of the most complex nutrient uptake processes in human physiology, requiring precise coordination across multiple organ systems and biochemical pathways.
-Research published in the American Journal of Clinical Nutrition demonstrates that this intricate seven-step process can fail at multiple points, explaining why B12 deficiency affects millions despite adequate dietary intake.
+This intricate seven-step process can fail at multiple points, explaining why B12 deficiency affects millions despite adequate dietary intake.

 Gastric Phase Determines Initial B12 Release

 The absorption process begins when dietary B12, found predominantly in animal proteins, encounters gastric acid and pepsin in the stomach.
-According to research published in Gastroenterology, this initial protein-bound B12 release requires adequate stomach acid production, explaining why proton pump inhibitor users show increased deficiency risk.
+This initial protein-bound B12 release requires adequate stomach acid production.

 Haptocorrin, a protective glycoprotein secreted by salivary glands and gastric mucosa, immediately binds the freed B12.
 This binding protects the vitamin from acid degradation while facilitating transport to the small intestine, where the next critical phase occurs.